rhomobile/rhomobile-docs/docs/en/edge/guide/local_database.md

 ## Fixed Schema Model

-In a fixed schema model, each model has a separate database table and attributes exist as columns in that table.
+In a fixed schema model, each model has a separate database table and attributes forms the columns of that table.
 In this sense, the fixed schema model is similar to a traditional relational database.

 ### Advantages
 * Smaller database size; indexes can be assigned to specific attributes